 - Ensure plan is developed with individual to obtain help; and

-- Be responsible for information feedback to Program Director.
-The Program Director will be responsible for feedback to the faculty.
+- Be responsible for information feedback to Program Director and referring faculty.

 The BIT process does not replace faculty classroom management, disciplinary processes, and/or public safety responses to incidents.